History of Ships Exhibition: The Port of Montreal over time!

 The Port is a founding component of the City of Montreal and has greatly contributed to its socio-economic development.
 It was a key player in the settlement and industrialization of Canada.
 Today, the Port continues to be a vital hub for cargo logistics and tourism.

-To celebrate the 375th anniversary of Montreal and the 150th anniversary of the Canadian Confederation, the Port offers you the opportunity to sail back in time to relive the milestones in Montreal’s rich port history.
+The Port offers you the opportunity to sail back in time to relive the milestones in Montreal’s rich port history.

 History of Ships opened on July 19, 2017 and admission is free!